theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/authentication-via-entra-id-with-azure-storage.md

 ---
-title: Authentication via Azure Active Directory for Azure Storage
+title: Authentication via Microsoft Entra ID for Azure Storage
-description: Authentication via Azure Active Directory for Azure Storage
+description: Authentication via Microsoft Entra ID for Azure Storage
 ---

-The following article shows how to connect to the Azure Storage destination using Authentication via Azure Active Directory.
+The following article shows how to connect to the Azure Storage destination using Authentication via Microsoft Entra ID (formerly Azure Active Directory).
 The article leads you through the following process:

-1. Register a new app with your Azure AD tenant.
+1. Register a new app with your Entra ID tenant.
 2. Assign access rights for the new app in Azure Storage using the Storage Blob Data Contributor role.
-3. In {{ productName }}, connect to Azure Storage using the Azure Active Directory method.
+3. In {{ productName }}, connect to Azure Storage using the Microsoft Entra ID method.

 ### App Registration

-Follow the steps below to register a new app with your Azure AD tenant:
+Follow the steps below to register a new app with your Entra ID tenant:

 1. Open the Azure portal and navigate to **App Registrations**.
-2. Click **[New registration]** to register a new app with your Azure AD tenant. <br>
+2. Click **[New registration]** to register a new app with your Entra ID tenant. <br>
 ![azure-app-new-registration](../assets/images/xu/articles/azure-storage/azure-app-new-registration.png){:class="img-responsive"}
 3. Enter the name of the application.
 4. In the Redirect UI section, select *Public Client /native (mobile and desktop)* and assign `https://login.microsoftonline.com/common/oauth2/nativeclient` as the redirect URI.